MicrosoftDocs/security/trusted-root-docs/Deprecation.md

 Windows has many options for deprecating root certificate capbilities.
 These capabilities are listed here.

 ## Removal
 Removal of a root from the CTL.
 All certificates that chain to the root are no longer trusted.
-Users can still manually install the root.
+Users can still manually install the root into the Local Machine “Trusted Root Certification Authorities”/Registry physical store.
+However, if installed into the Local Machine “Trusted Root Certification Authorities”/Third-Party physical store, will be auto deleted by the auto root update service.

 ## EKU Removal